IOA 2025 Conference Schedule Details

 This brief presentation is intended for ombuds who are establishing an office within an institution, with the focus being on marketing with little to no budget, including promoting one's office to and through Leadership.
 Four potential marketing avenues will be shared via poster, handout, and Q & A discussion.
 Time dedicated to each avenue will be adjusted based on audience interest.

-Dr. Michelle Kibby is presenting Establishing an Office: 4 Marketing Techniques on Little to No Budget.
-She is the University Faculty Ombudsperson at Southern Illinois University Carbondale and is a collateral duty ombuds.
+Dr. Michelle Kibby is the University Faculty Ombudsperson at Southern Illinois University Carbondale and is a collateral duty ombuds.
 Dr. Kibby established the Faculty Ombuds office and works as a solo practitioner.
 Through her marketing efforts, she was able to double her number of visitors in a year and increase the trust Leadership placed in her and their number of referrals.

 Behind the Scenes of Year One: Honest Reflections for Emerging Ombuds